mediroozmeh/FPGA_BitonicSorting/CODE/Readme.md

-Follwing graph illustrates total numebr of trasnfer in two different scenario, one is default code whitout any optimization and the second one is using burst which isolate read and write opertstion from DDR from computation part.
+Following graph illustrates total number of transfer in two different scenario, one is default code without any optimization and the second one is using burst which isolate read and write from computation part of algorithm.

 ![sorting_network](https://github.com/mediroozmeh/Bitonic-Sorting/blob/master/Figures/total_number.jpg)